KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

             ** Overloaded :token:`ops`, when used as :token:`expressions`, have an ambiguous type.
             ** They may only be used as such when their type can be ** disambiguated in the context.
-            ** Unlike for :token:`constructors`, target-type-descriptor information is not used ** for this disambiguation.
             ** For example, consider
             ** [[
             ** ||    op abs : Nat -> Nat